Joint Living Trust Template, Free Download 2026

 Configure the AB Trust Split

 If your estate may be subject to estate tax, configure the bypass trust amount (typically the applicable estate tax exemption) and specify the survivor's trust terms.
-Under the Tax Cuts and Jobs Act, the exemption is approximately $7 million per person in 2026.
+Under the One Big Beautiful Bill Act of 2025, the federal estate tax exemption is $15 million per individual for 2026 (indexed for inflation), making the prior TCJA sunset moot.
 Decide whether the bypass trust will provide the surviving spouse with income, principal access, or both.

 5